 Google Ads Copywriting Examples

 All Posters is the largest online source for posters and art prints.
-This Google Ads display packs a lot of important points into only three lines of text.
+This Google Ads display packs a lot of important points into only three lines of text and then offers more specific details about various product lines in subsections.
 The writing used in a description snippet should be short and focused on the points that will best connect with your audience.
 In this case, All Posters mentions impressive figures about their catalog and generous shipping terms.

 Why It Works: The description text is the first place that most viewers will look after the title.